 What's better than rollover data?
 Rollover cash, of course.

 Being a mobile virtual network operator (MVNO) means Google essentially licenses network infrastructure from other carriers.
-There are other companies that do this, like Straight Talk, which TechRadar explored depth on.
-Straight Talk offers customers phone plans that work on other carriers' networks.
+There are other companies that do this, like Straight Talk, which TechRadar explored in-depth.
+Straight Talk offers customers phone plans that work off of other carriers' networks.

 Google is doing the same, making itself the middleman between customers and carriers.
-So although your Project Fi phone will use T-Mobile and Sprint LTE service, you'll only ever have to deal with Google.
+So although your Project Fi phone will use T-Mobile, Sprint and U.S. Cellular LTE services, you'll only ever have to deal with Google.

-The company says your device will automatically hop among Sprint and T-Mobile networks and Wi-Fi hotspots depending on which has the best connection.
+The company says your device will automatically hop among the available networks and Wi-Fi hotspots depending on which has the best connection.
 Google counts over a million free, open Wi-Fi hotspots in the US as part of its network.

 When you're connected to Wi-Fi networks, Google encryption keeps you secure, the company says.
 And you'll transition seamlessly between Wi-Fi and LTE, even in the middle of a call.